FENECON Industrial S — Assembly and Operating Instructions

 The secondary current of the transformer must be 1 A or 5 A.

 The meter supplied is intended for the grid connection point.
-However, in order to display production correctly in online monitoring, all generators must also be measured.
-This is the only way to ensure that the actual Consumption can be calculated correctly.
-Certain PV inverters can communicate directly with the FEMS hardware and therefore do not require a separate meter for generation measurement.
-These inverters can be found on the FENECON website at: fenecon.de/fenecon-fems/ in the section "Integration of electrical generators, Consumption, PV inverters and meters".
+However, in order to display production correctly in Online Monitoring, all generators must also be measured.
+This is the only way to ensure that the actual consumption can be calculated correctly.
+Certain PV inverters can communicate directly with the FEMS hardware and therefore do not require a separate meter for generation measurement; these inverters can be found on the FENECON website at link:https://fenecon.de/fenecon-fems/fems-app-pv-wechselrichter/.

 7. Initial commissioning